-Since 1909, people from all around the world have been celebrating International Women’s Day with demonstrations and parades that honor feminist trailblazers and look forward to a future of gender equality.
+Since 1909, people worldwide have celebrated International Women’s Day (IWD) with demonstrations and parades honoring feminist trailblazers.

 International Women’s Day is so much more than just a celebration, though.
-It’s also an opportunity to get involved in the fight for equality.
-You can help women around the world by supporting one of these vital organizations.
+It’s also an opportunity to get involved in the fight for equality and tackle the unfinished business of empowering women and girls worldwide.
+You can help women by supporting vital organizations that advocate for their rights and wellbeing.

 How to donate